Sub-processors

 - Client sends a request to

-api.hashproof.aiover TLS 1.3.
-Cloudflare terminates TLS, applies WAF + DDoS rules. - Request is forwarded to the Hashproof API container on Railway (us-west2).
+api.hashproof.aiover TLS 1.3; DNS resolves via Cloudflare and TLS terminates at the API. - Request is forwarded to the Hashproof API container on Railway (us-west2).
 The container validates the API key or Supabase session and consults Upstash for rate-limit state.

 Encryption